andrew/ultimate-awesome/README.md

 - [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
 - [awesome-genome-visualization](https://github.com/cmdcolin/awesome-genome-visualization) - A list of interesting genome browser or genome-browser-like implementations.
 - [Awesome-Skeleton-based-Action-Recognition](https://github.com/niais/Awesome-Skeleton-based-Action-Recognition) - Skeleton-based Action Recognition.
+- [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.
 - [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
 Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".
 - [awesome-algorithmic-trading](https://github.com/joelowj/awesome-algorithmic-trading) - A curated list of awesome algorithmic trading frameworks, libraries, software and resources.
 - [awesome-frontend](https://github.com/syaning/awesome-frontend) - Awesome frontend, also my collections.